 Having a great looking property is an excellent way to increase the value of your home.
 It has been said that landscaping can add up to 20% on top of what you paid for the house!
 But does it really?
 The answer is yes, and here’s why.
 By adding plants, trees, rocks or anything else outside of your home, you are increasing the curb appeal for potential buyers.
 And this can mean more money in your pocket when you sell your house!

 A valuable property investment is one that increases not only its financial value, but also the enjoyment of your home.
-A professionally designed and maintained landscaping can add these features to a home’s interior and exterior with added features like increasing its value.
+Professionally designed and maintained landscaping in Brisbane can add these features to a home’s interior and exterior with added features like increasing its value.

 Why should homeowners and sellers bother with landscaping?